ercas/daymet-aggregation/README.md

 * `data.table`, `glue`, and `unglue`: Used in stages after the initial aggregation to do additional aggregation / joining / splitting.

+Python libraries:

+* `tqdm`: Used as a command-line progress bar and as a progress indicator in the Python scripts.

 # Subdirectories

 `deprecated/`: Old code and generated data, for reference.
 The old aggregated